-FLAC is a voluntary campaigning organisation,

-which seeks to highlight the fact that people need

-legal assistance in order to access justice.
-We do

-this through our telephone information line, legal

-advice clinics around the country as well as through
+FLAC is a voluntary campaigning organisation, which seeks to highlight the fact that people need legal assistance in order to access justice.
+We do this through our telephone information line, legal advice clinics around the country as well as through research and advocacy work.

-The Legal Aid Board is a statutory body, which is responsible for administering the state-run legal aid research and advocacy work.

-legal areas covered by legal aid.
+The Legal Aid Board is a statutory body, which is responsible for administering the state-run legal aid and advice scheme.
+Legal aid is not free; there is a requirement to make a financial contribution, which may be waived if it causes undue hardship.
+Legal Aid is subject to a strict means test and there are a number of exceptions and exclusions to the legal areas covered by legal aid.

+An up to date list of the location and days/times of all the FLAC clinics is available on the FLAC website.
+The FLAC website states whether the particular clinic is drop-in or appointment only.